Kwexy/kwex.util/README.md

 # **kwex.util**
 A [Discord](https://discord.com) bot with utilities made by Kwexy🤖🔧

 **kwex.util** doesn't have any fancy music players or anything like that.
 This bot is a learning experience and is focused on automating and problem solving tools.
+Don't worry, **kwex.util** doesn't have a mind of its own:brain:

 ## Features: